Nanmendou station

 Nanmendou station (南门兜站 (Nánméndōu zhàn); Fuzhounese: [naŋ˥˥ muoŋ˥˥ nau˥˥]) is a transfer station of Line 1 and Line 2, also the first transfer station of the Fuzhou Metro.
 It is located near the junction of Wushan Road, Bayiqi Road and Gutian Road, Gulou, Fuzhou, Fujian, China.
 The section of Line 1 started operation on January 6, 2017, while the section of Line 2 started operation on April 26, 2019.

 Station details

 Services

 The station is served by Line 1 and Line 2 and is currently the only interchange on the Fuzhou Metro network.
 On Line 1, the station is located between Dongjiekou and Chating stations, with a headway of 5′45″ (towards Fuzhou South Railway Station) or 11′30″ (towards Sanjiangkou) during peak hours and 8′20″ during slack hours.
-On the Line 2, the station is located between Xiyang and Shuibu stations with a headway of 6′30″ during peak hours and 8′20″ to 10′ during slack hours.
+On Line 2, the station is located between Xiyang and Shuibu stations with a headway of 6′30″ during peak hours and 8′20″ to 10′ during slack hours.